alkampfergit/personal-blog/codewrecks/content/post/old/2011/01/mtm-and-the-cycle-of-a-bug.md

 tags: [Microsoft Test Manager]
 categories: [Team Foundation Server,Testing]
 ---
-Thanks to [Microsoft Test Manager](http://msdn.microsoft.com/en-us/library/bb385901.aspx), testing teams have a complete tool to manage every part of testing, but since it is a new tool we need to understand how to use at its best, so Iâ€™ll try to explain a typical cycle of a test-bug-fix-test with MTM.
+Thanks to [Microsoft Test Manager](http://msdn.microsoft.com/en-us/library/bb385901.aspx), testing teams have a complete tool to manage every part of testing, but since it is a new tool we need to understand how to use at its best, so I'll try to explain a typical cycle of a test-bug-fix-test with MTM.

 Everything starts with the definition of a Test Case in a Test suite, in this example I want to verify what happens when the user insert some specific quantity in the Chart page of TailSpin toys.